 End Pre-Crime

-Data and content is being weaponised to criminalise people without cause.
+Data and content is being weaponised to criminalise people without cause fuelled by facial recognition technology, AI and surveillance.

-The police and criminal justice authorities are increasing using tech, data and AI to identify people who they believe are at ‘risk’ of committing crimes.
+The police and criminal justice authorities are increasingly using tech, data and AI to identify people who they believe are at ‘risk’ of committing crimes.
+This results in people having action taken against them even though they haven’t committed a crime through joint enterprise.

-That’s why we urge transparency, public consultation and a moratorium on the use of tech in policing that will only amplify systemic oppression.
+We urge transparency, scrutiny and a moratorium on the use of tech in policing that amplify systemic oppression.

 Online content is being mined and used as digital evidence to create gang narratives.
-In conjunction with extended criminal liability, the weaponisation of content and data is increasingly being used to imprison young Black people and people of colour for offences they have not commited.
+Alongside extended criminal liability, the weaponisation of content and data is increasingly being used to imprison young Black people and people of colour for offences they have not commited.

 Find out more